A longitudinal Bayesian framework for estimating causal dose-response relationships: Simulations

 In this example, we demonstrate inference for simulated outcome as the count data, similar to our real data.
 All the variables simulated from the same distribution as in Example 1, except the outcome which is generated from a Poisson distribution:

-Similar to the first example, we fit a Poisson GEE model for the outcome of $Y_i$ with the inclusion of covariates $D_{1it}$, the three-order spline of estimated GPS for COV method, and as for WOR method, we fit the outcome mean with the three-order spline of $D_{1it}$ with the GPS as the weight.
-For the DP approach, we use the same steps to sample the data with size 500, but the outcome $y^{s}_{i}$ then is sample from a Poisson distribution with mean $\mu({x}^{s}_{i},e\left({x}^{s}_{i};\hat \gamma^{s}\right))$, which is the fitted value from a GEE model with $y^{s'}_{i}$ with the inclusion of covariates $d^{s}_i$, the three-order spline of estimated GPS.
+Similar to the first example, for the GEE associated with the first stage of GPS estimation, we include only the covariates $X_{1it}$ and $X_{2it}$.
+For the outcome model, we fit a Poisson GEE for $Y_i$.
+In the COV method, the model includes $D_{1it}$ and a cubic spline of the estimated GPS.
+In the WOR method, the outcome mean is modeled using a cubic spline of $D_{1it}$, with the estimated GPS incorporated as a weight.
+For the DP-based method, the predicted mean is obtained from a GEE outcome model including $D_{it}$ and a cubic spline of the estimated GPS.